dskline/dskline-blog/content/posts/2020-06-10-blogging-with-gatsby-lumen-and-netlify-cms-part-2.md

 While on your Netlify site dashboard, go to the Settings tab in the navbar.
 Click on Identity from the sidebar, and click on the button to enable Identity.

 Next, go down a bit to `Identity > Services` and turn on `Git Gateway`.
-This will allow the Netlify CMS to push content changes to your git repo (which will then chain new deployments).
+This will allow the Netlify CMS to push content changes to your git repo (which will then chain a new deployment).

-Now, you should also see the Identity tab in the top navbar.
+Once Identity is enabled, you should also see the Identity tab in the top navbar.
 Go there and invite yourself using your own email address.
 If your site has already deployed, you can verify your email and immediately visit your admin console at `your-netlify-domain.com/admin`.
 Here, you can create a password and start modifying your pages and posts!

 # Enabling Draft Posts